WORKERS AND WORK

 In some large factories, most of the work stages were either in-house or controlled by the factory owner.
 However, in small factories the lace was made on the factory's machines but the finishing stages such as washing, dyeing , packing and distribution were handled by contractors.
 Sometimes the lace factories were collectives where small makers leased space for their machines and workers from a building owner.
 In these factories the small makers were highly competitive and guarded their designs, machines and processes from competitors within the same building.
 The Boulart Factory which has since become the Calais Lace Museum, was such a collective factory.

-The Lacemakers of Calais, at least most of them, worked in lace factories during the first half of the 19th century where the main lacemaking machines were steam-powered Leavers looms.
+By the mid 19th century, the Lacemakers of Calais, at least most of them, worked in lace factories where the main lacemaking machines were steam-powered Leavers looms.
 The steps described here relate to that time and those looms.

 Colours and numbers are used to indicate what thread goes where